MikeLagunes/centroids-triplet-network/README.md

 python 3 train/train_ctn.py
 ```

-The training script finetunes a ResNet-50 backbone network, pre-trained with Imagenet, and logs the training into a txt file.
+The training script finetunes a ResNet-50 backbone network, pre-trained with Imagenet, and logs the training proccess into a npz file that can be read with `logs\check_logs.py`.
 Datasets can be downloaded from:

 [In-Situ Household](https://drive.google.com/file/d/17qKY2QTtrA17jF3jhaL2SKS1ZHuzJcbY/view?usp=sharing)